JonathanWilbur/csprng-d/README.md

 ## Special Thanks

 Thanks to [Nathan Sashihara](https://github.com/n8sh) ([@n8sh](https://github.com/n8sh))
-for adding support for the use of `arc4random_buf`.
+for adding support for the use of `arc4random_buf`, and finding a few bugs as well.

 ## Notes